UltraMessaging/um_troubleshoot/README.md

 which is not present in the "demo.cfg" config file, and defaults to 1000 ms.

 Thus, the default intervals for NAK backoff and NAK ignore are not optimal.
-If an original packet and its first retransmission is lost, the second NAK is guaranteed to generate an NCF.
+If an original packet and its first retransmission are lost, the second NAK is guaranteed to generate an NCF.

 Informatica recommends shortening the source's ignore interval and